bsoelch/Remember/README.md

 use the prefix "." for files in the local directory

 ## Syntax:
+Look at [demo.txt](/examples/demo.txt) for a demonstartion of the basis synatx.

-the program is organized in lines of operations and values separated by spaces.
+The program is organized in lines of operations and values separated by spaces.

 the program is executed line by line.